locationlabs/confab/README.md

     as task arguments.

-    These tasks require that a valid `EnvironmentDefinition` exist in the Fabric environment as `env.environmentdef`.
+    These tasks require that a valid `EnvironmentDefinition` exist in the Fabric environment as `env.confab`.
 To specify the environment definition, the custom `confab` task can be used in your `fabfile.py`:

         from confab.api import confab